coatespt/cursor-twitter/SESSION_NOTES.md

 One suspects that the majority of clusters would disappear or shink radically if these items were not included.
 Not clear what the meaning and/or desirability of this would be.
 They may be a legitimate contributor to identifying the emergence of a subject.

-### ?????????
-Strings in Texts

-Still getting lots of ??????????????????????.
-I thought we were dropping those Tweets?
-This is not done in the main pipeline.
-It could be implemented there--if a Tweet text has more than N question markes, ignore it.

-Make sure the ????'s are actual ASCII question marks and not just an artifact of displaying un-printable Unicode values.
-I think they are in fact ASCII '?' characters because the output does show up a lot of non-ASCII stuff like smiley faces and hearts.

 ## Ongoing
 - Comments Key areas need to be commented to keep out don't touch, etc.